mrlinuxfish/dotfiles/README.md

 ## install.sh ##
 I am currently working on getting this script to correctly backup files and prompt the user for what package groups to install

+## Misc ##
+Rebased on 2/24/2017 to fix formatting on commit messages